JoeyEremondi/spire.github.io/source/_posts/2014-01-13-modeling-elimination-of-described-types.markdown

 builds upon the previous ones (either in its type, value, or both), ending in the definition of `concat`.
-Furthemore, concat has a moderatley complicated dependent type, but only eliminates type families indexed by variables.
-Eliminating type families indexed by constructors or functions requires more clever motive synthesis (via [Eliminating Dependent Pattern Matching](http://strictlypositive.org/goguen.pdf) by Goguen et. al.) that we would like to ignore for this first pass.
+Furthemore, concat has a moderatley complicated dependent type, but only eliminates type families applied to a sequence of variables.
+Eliminating type families applied to expressions built from constructors requires more clever motive synthesis (via [Eliminating Dependent Pattern Matching](http://strictlypositive.org/goguen.pdf) by Goguen et. al.) that we would like to ignore for this first pass.